 Other tests: Naturopathic Doctors are able to order most of the tests that are also available through your medical doctor.
-If your medical doctor is unable to order a certain test, please ask your naturopathic doctor for their help.
+So if your medical doctor is unable to order a certain test, please ask your naturopathic doctor for their help.

 The Dutch Test: The DUTCH test uses dried urine samples, collected at home, and is the simplest, most informative test for anyone who may have a hormonal imbalance.
 This test is suitable for both men and women.
 For more information CLICK HERE.
 For sample result reports CLICK HERE.

-Salivary Hormone Testing: Saliva hormone testing is useful for identifying endogenous hormone excesses or deficiencies.
-Saliva hormone panels available include: adrenal panel, female hormone panel, male hormone panel and a month-long hormone assessment.
+Salivary Hormone Testing: Saliva hormone lab testing is useful for identifying endogenous hormone excesses or deficiencies.
+Saliva hormone panels available include adrenal panel, female hormone panel, male hormone panel and a month-long hormone assessment.

 Comprehensive Stool Analysis: Doctor’s Data is a clinical laboratory that offers complete stool testing.
 The comprehensive stool analysis can help assess digestive and absorptive functions and the presence of pathogens such as bacteria and yeast.
 Turnaround time is 6-8 days.

 Comprehensive Stool Analysis w/ Parasitology x 3: This panel is sensitive to aerobic and anaerobic bacteria, yeast and parasites.
 Parasitology can include one-, two- or three-day collection, based on your Naturopathic Doctor’s preference and suggestion.